Updated 12/29/19. Please note: this post may contain affiliate links.

 It takes 6-8 touches to generate a viable lead.
 With this in mind, the sale is in the follow-up.

 Furthermore, follow up must be prompt to be most effective.
 I’ve made a great number of sales due to persistence in follow up—it helps that I use a CRM to keep track of where I’m at in the sales process with all prospects.
+Using good CRM software ensures that you stay on top of your sales funnel and never miss a customer follow-up, since it is all automated.

 58. Regularly leveling up skills with classes and staying up to date.